-Dictated in c.
-1900 by Cyrus McNeill, late in his life when he was blind, to his daughter, Mrs. G.V.
+Cyrus McNeill dictated this history in 1899-1900, late in life when he was nearly blind, to his daughter, Mrs. G.V.
 Baker of White Oak, Georgia.
-Many people are beginning to think she wrote the history, but she merely recorded it for her father.
+People think she wrote the history, but she merely recorded it for her father.

 Transcribed by J.F.
-Edgerton, 2000, from an original typed copy given by its author Cyrus McNeill to his cousin, my great-grandfather, Frank McKay of Robeson County, NC.
-On an earlier version typed by Dorothy Edgerton, several local historians and genealogists for over thirty years added information and made corrections.
-The following is the revised version.
-Revisions are in blue italics.
+"Frank" Edgerton, 2000, from an original typed, carbon copy given by its author Cyrus McNeill to his cousin, my great-grandfather, Frank McKay of Robeson County, NC.
+On an later version typed by Dorothy Edgerton, several local historians for over thirty years added information and corrections.
+The following is that revised version which Frank typed out.

 Lauchlin McNeill [Laughlin, B. 6 mo.
 1758, D. 31-8-1838; Laughlin was in the Continental Army during the Revolution and his war record states he was at the battle of Hillsborough and Canes Creek.
-The record further states his death around age 80 in 1838, and that he married Mary (nee McNeill) of Robeson County in August 1790; that their only child listed in the record, Hector, was born in 3 October 1791 and was alive in 1852.], second son of Hector McNeill, married Mary McNeill [on 10-8-1790.
+The record further states his death around age 80 in 1838, and that he married Mary (born Mary McNeill in 1772) of Robeson County on 10 August 1790 in the county of Robeson; that their only child listed in the record, Hector, was born in 3 October 1791 and was alive in 1852.], second son of Hector McNeill, married Mary McNeill [on 10-8-1790.
 Mary McNeill B. 6 mo.
 1772, D. 22-5-1852].
-We know nothing of their children except Hector, who married first, Nancy McEachern, and second, Belle [Isabella] McNeill.
-He had six children, two sons and four daughters: John, Daniel, Sarah, Ann, Margaret and Almenia.
+We know nothing of their children except Hector, who married first, Nancy McEachern, and second, Belle McNeill [Isabella McNeill.
+Belle's estate record in Richmond County shows she died in 1854 and had a slave named Emily.
+Her daughter's death certificate states Isabella was born in Robeson County.
+This matches the Isabella McNeill, born circa 1803, who was the daughter of John McNeill of Richland Swamp and his wife Flora McMillan of Robeson County.
+Isabella was given a slave Emily in her father's estate division.
+Belle and Hector had seven children.].
+He had six children , two sons and four daughters: John, Daniel, Sarah Ann, Margaret and Almenia.
 This is all known of Lauchlin McNeill and his descendants by the writer.
 Sarah McNeill, third child of Hector McNeill [and Mary Graham] never married.
 [According to the article sent by Pauline Grimes, the child Daniel was born Oct 7, 1827 in NC and died Nov 27, 1866 in old Valley Mills, Texas, and is buried there.
 He married Harriett Jane McArthur Oct 30, 1855 in NC and in 1869 went to Texas with his sons Arthur Angus and William Thomas and Alexander.
 He sent for his wife and daughter Janie in 1870 and shortly moved on to Waco.]

 father of my grandmother, Margaret McEachern, was born in Scotland about 1740